1. Wander the Blue Streets

 4. Shopping in the Medina

-Visit the narrow blue, twisting streets of the Medina, and its souks!
-The souks may not be as big as in other Moroccan cities like Fes but it remains a popular shopping destination.
+Visit the narrow, blue, and twisting streets of the Medina and its souks!
+The souks may not be as big as in other Moroccan cities like Fes, but it remains a popular shopping destination.
 This is because it offers many native handicrafts that are not available anywhere else in Morocco, such as wool garments, woven blankets, and woven baskets.

 In between the handicrafts, you’ll often find pots of bright-colored paint powders in a variety of pastel colors, which is a beautiful scene against the backdrop of blue walls.
 Goats cheese is also popular with tourists and served with many dishes.
-Well worth a try, and a tasty thing to do in Chefchaouen.
+It’s well worth a try and a tasty thing to do in Chefchaouen.

 5. The Kasbah Museum